 - 1. Identify the Range Officer in Charge (OIC) and the Range Safety Officer (RSO) at a minimum. - 2.
 Identify the Location of Range Staff Cadre: - a) Range OIC and RSO - b) Assistant Range Safeties - c) Medic & the Evacuation Vehicle - d) Ammo Issue Point/Breakdown Building and CL V NCO - e) Others as required - 3.
-Prescribed uniforms and personal protection requirements (as applicable and required) while on the range. - 4.
+Prescribed uniforms and personal protection requirements (hearing, eye, helmet and IBA as applicable and required) while on the range. - 4.
 Course of fire and standards for the weapon system being fired. - 5.
 Locations: Break/Smoking Areas, latrines, mess area, firing line and/or firing points, clearing barrels, parking and bleacher site.
 Also include any off limit or restricted areas. - 6.
 Ammunition holding area/ issue point procedures & security. - 7.
 Left, right limits, fire and no fire zones. - 8.
 Procedures for Medical Emergency. - 9.
-Severe weather plan, environmental requirements, issues and concerns. - 10.
-NO food or beverages on firing line unless directed by OIC except water. - 11.
-Leave all WILDLIFE at this range alone. - 12.
-ALL VEHICLES on this Range will have a GROUND GUIDE. - 13.
-Movement on firing line is directed by OIC or RSO. - 14.
-NO pushing.
-NO shoving or horseplay at ANY time. - 15.
+Procedures for range fires. - 10.
+Severe weather plan, environmental requirements, issues and concerns. - 11.
+NO food or beverages on firing line unless directed by OIC except water. - 12.
+Leave all WILDLIFE at this range alone. - 13.
+ALL VEHICLES on this Range will have a GROUND GUIDE. - 14.
+Movement on firing line is directed by OIC. - 15.
+NO pushing, NO shoving or horseplay at ANY time. - 16.
+Unit is responsible for a personnel & vehicle shakedown for ammo & brass.
+No one will leave the range until this has been completed. - 17.
 If you observe ANY UNSAFE situation, personnel, vehicles, aircraft, or wildlife down range call & indicate "CEASE FIRE" IMMEDIATELY everyone on the firing line echo "CEASE FIRE".
-Place all weapons on safe until the OIC or RSO have investigated the situation and declared it safe to resume training. - 16.
-ALL WEAPONS WILL BE CLEARED PRIOR TO, AFTER AND BEFORE ANY WEAPON IS MOVED FROM THE FIRING LINE. - 17.
-When not on the firing line the action will remain open and the weapon on safe. - 18.
-MUZZLE AWARENESS: - a) Maintain positive control of your weapon at all times, LEVEL & DOWN RANGE! - b) Keep finger OUTSIDE trigger guard until directed to engage &/or fire - c) Be sure of YOUR target! - d) Ensure soldiers fire weapon at designated targets only and within their left/right limits.
+Place all weapons on safe until the OIC or RSO have investigated the situation and declared it safe to resume training. - 18.
+While on this Range you will take ALL COMMANDS FROM THE TOWER while on the firing line.
+Load weapon when instructed to do so by the tower or lane safety. - 18.
+Weapon will remain in the SAFE POSITION unless otherwise specified by the ROIC. - 19.
+No jumping into fox holes, off walls or firing tables.
+Inspect the firing position prior to entering for poisonous or harmful animals or insects. - 20.
+Weapon malfunction apply immediate action to correct problem IAW appropriate FM if this fails apply remedial action, if this fails notify lane safety who will notify RSO to assist in correcting the malfunction. - 21.
+ALL WEAPONS WILL BE CLEARED PRIOR TO, AFTER AND BEFORE ANY WEAPON IS MOVED FROM THE FIRING LINE.
+Once cleared off firing line, turn in all ammunition and expended brass to AMMO POINT. - 22.
+When not on the firing line the bolt will be locked to the rear and the weapon on safe.
+Consider the weapon loaded at all times never point it at anyone. - 23.
+Shooters will not hand a weapon to another person until it has been properly unloaded/cleared and the bolt has been locked to the rear, unless instructed to do otherwise by Range Safety. - 24.
+MUZZLE AWARENESS: - a) Maintain positive control of your weapon at all times, LEVEL & DOWN RANGE! - b) Keep finger OUTSIDE trigger guard until directed to engage &/or fire - c) Be sure of YOUR target!
+Ensure soldiers fire weapon at designated targets only.
+(See diagram page 28 for target engagement criteria.)